Counterfactual Simulation Training for Chain-of-Thought Faithfulness: Introduction

 \section{Introduction}

 Chain-of-Thought (CoT) reasoning is often read by humans as a means of insight into a model's behavior \cite{korbak2025chain}.
-This practice, which we term \emph{CoT inspection}, has proven useful for interactive prompt engineering with large language models (LLMs) and, over time, has evolved into a qualitative methodology for interpreting the reasoning underlying the behavior of LLMs.
-In addition to being used for interpretability, CoT reasoning provides a surface area for automated monitoring of model outputs for safety issues, akin to traditional input-output monitoring.
+This practice, which we term \emph{CoT inspection}, is now also conducted by LLM monitors that read model reasoning for possible safety issues \citep{williams2026monitor}, similar to traditional input-output monitoring.

 \looseness=-1 The problem with CoT inspection is that CoT reasoning is well-known to be unfaithful to a model's ``true'' reasoning \cite{turpin2023language}.
 For example, CoT reasoning can selectively interpret evidence in the prompt in order to reach seemingly predetermined conclusions (post hoc rationalization).
 This shortcoming has not prevented the widespread adoption of CoT inspection as an approach to interpreting model reasoning \cite{barez2025chain}.
 This is likely because CoT reasoning usually provides a highly accessible and plausible explanation of model behavior.
 But as it stands, the faithfulness problem severely limits the trustworthiness of CoT inspection as a methodology.